6.7 Summerfruit (cherries, apricots, peaches, nectarines, plums)

 Summerfruit is the term used in New Zealand to collectively describe cherries, apricots, peaches, nectarines and plums.

 Funded by grower levies under the Commodity Levies Act, Summerfruit New Zealand is also the recognised product group for summerfruit under the New Zealand Horticulture Export Authority Act.
 Summerfruit has been subject to export licensing since November 1987.
-The industry representative body is Summerfruit New Zealand.
-Summerfruit New Zealand represents grower interests, managing a research programme, providing strategic direction, growing relationships between growers, marketers, retailers and exporters, and promotional activities.
+As the industry representative body, Summerfruit New Zealand represents grower interests, managing a research programme, providing strategic direction, growing relationships between growers, marketers, retailers and exporters, and promotional activities.

 Summerfruit New Zealand has a strong focus on export, with a market access portfolio overseen by a Summerfruit New Zealand director and implemented by a contracted market access manager.
 Several official assurance programmes (especially negotiated export programmes or negotiated export protocols) have been developed, and the industry operates one industry management programme and a residue assurance programme to minimise risks of non-compliance in export markets.